 We’re very proud of our social welfare support system – part of our Family Support team – by all accounts it may be the only one in Uganda!

 Our team carries out regular home visits on all our children and offers their families free social care, numeracy/literacy training, family planning and health awareness that includes sanitation and hygiene, road safety and malaria control.
 As a result, mortality rates are being reduced, while sanitation and hygiene are dramatically improved.
 And our pupils get the chance to continue their studies through difficult times that would normally ruin their chances to pursue an education.
-We also run a small children’s home and fostering scheme for the more at-risk and orphaned kids.
+We also run a fostering scheme for the more at-risk and orphaned kids.

 Each morning the team checks the attendance registers; if a child is absent they then follow up that child with a visit – which may mean walking or getting a local motor cycle called a pike (pronounced 'picky').
 This often results in the child being brought to school for medicines and treatment if unwell and then being taken home again.